 Value and competition

-Google’s Pixel 6a starts at $449 in the US, right where the Pixel 5a sat last year.
-It offers a lot for the money, with an upgraded processor, an exceptional commitment to updates, and Google’s vaunted image processing.
-However, the mid-range price bracket is far more crowded — and competitive — than it once was.
-Upgrades tend to shine a bit brighter, but shortcomings seem to land harder as competitors place increased emphasis on the sub-$500 price tier.
+Google’s Pixel 6a started at $449 in the US, right where the Pixel 5a sat the year prior.
+It offered a lot for the money, with an upgraded processor, an exceptional commitment to updates, and Google’s vaunted image processing.
+Now, it retails for just $349, making it an absolute bargain for anyone that wants the Pixel experience on a budget.

-Right there to poke at Google’s flaws is the Samsung Galaxy A53 5G ($449).
-It’s the closest mid-range Android rival, and it even found a way to cut costs over its previous generation while many phones are increasing in price.
-The Galaxy A53 5G is also larger, ballooning to a 6.5-inch AMOLED display with a smooth 120Hz refresh rate.
-That increased size provides room for a larger 5,000mAh battery that lasts much longer, and the 25W wired charging beats the Pixel, too.
+Right there to poke at Google’s flaws is the Samsung Galaxy A54 5G ($449.99 at Samsung).
+It’s the closest mid-range Android rival, and it even keeps its predecessor’s price while many phones are increasing in that regard.
+The Galaxy A54 5G is also larger, complete with a 6.4-inch AMOLED display with a smooth 120Hz refresh rate.
+Buyers get a larger 5,000mAh battery that lasts much longer, and the 25W wired charging beats the Pixel, too, although there’s no wireless charging support here.
 You also get that extra year of Android version upgrades.
 The Pixel 6a does claim some wins, though.
-Samsung crammed three cameras (and one depth sensor) onto the back panel instead of Google’s trusty twosome, yet while the main and ultrawide are good shooters, they can’t quite deliver the same consistently great snaps as the Pixel 6a.
+Samsung may have more rear shooters than the Pixel 6a, but we struggled to reign in the Galaxy A54 5G’s oversaturation.
 Both phones carry an in-house chipset, though Samsung’s Exynos SoC isn’t as powerful as Google’s Tensor (though it does run cooler).

-The Pixel 6a stacks well against its mid-range rivals, not so much against its flagship sibling.
+The Pixel 6a stacks well against its mid-range rivals, especially after its price cut.

 In good news for global buyers, the Pixel 6a is also far more widely available than the Pixel 5a.
-That opens the door to other compelling competitors that are worth checking out, such as the Poco F4 (£379), Nothing Phone 1 (£399), and OnePlus Nord 2T (£369).
+That opens the door to other compelling competitors that are worth checking out, such as the POCO F4 ($429 at Amazon), Nothing Phone 1 (£399.99 at Amazon), and OnePlus Nord 2T ($389 at Amazon).